Here’s a question that still haunts many – “Is cold calling still effective?”

 You: Alright.
 Can you give examples of how your products have helped overcome A, B, and C challenges?

 Once you gather sufficient information, draw up an irresistible deal.
-Then schedule a meeting or make your pitch on call.
+Then schedule a meeting or make your pitch on a call.
 Use this script once you reach this point.

 Script 12: